 1. Saunas improve overall health, wellness and performance.

 Not surprisingly, sauna bathers most frequently cite stress reduction as the number one benefit of sauna use.
 Medical studies often determine that stress in our daily lives can negatively affect our health.
 In fact, the vast majority of disease (e.g. heart disease) is at least partially stress-related.
 Heat bathing in a sauna provides stress relief in a number of ways.
-It’s a warm, quiet space without any distractions coming from the outside.
-As we like to say, "Step into a Finnleo sauna, and close the door on the rest of the world."
-The heat from the sauna relaxes the body's muscles, improves circulation and stimulates the release of endorphins.
+It’s a warm, quiet space without any distractions coming from the outside" The heat from the sauna relaxes the body's muscles, improves circulation and stimulates the release of endorphins.
 Endorphins are the body’s all-natural "feel good" chemical, and their release provides a truly wonderful "after sauna glow.”

 2. Saunas aid in recovery after intense physical activity.
 Saunas relax muscles and soothe aches/pains in both muscles and joints.